This article will describe in detail the provisions of the Triple Talaq bill for Indian Polity.

 - Triple Talaq is sin, but ‘valid and effective’ form of divorce.

 - Religious groups infer the banning of a traditional practice sanctified by Sharia as interfering in the religious aspects of minorities.

 The act is a right step to put an end to the suffering of Muslim women who have been at the receiving end of instant talaq for several years.
-But still there are certain provisions like criminalisation of Triple Talaq which need careful thought and should be debated.
-On the same lines, steps should be taken to end evil practises/discriminations against women in the other religions/society as a whole.
+But still, there are certain provisions like criminalisation of Triple Talaq which need careful thought and should be debated.
+On the same lines, steps should be taken to end evil practises/discriminations against women in other religions/society as a whole.